steveseguin/vdo.ninja/turnserver.md

-## Install and setup gudie for a TURN Relay Server
+## Install and setup guide for a TURN Relay Server

 #### why?
 You may want to deploy one to ensure high compatiblity with remote guests.
 If you try to use the official OBS.Ninja TURN servers for a private deployment, you may find yourself getting kicked off.